In homes in the United States, the water heater is the second-largest energy use.

 Solar Water Heater

 A solar water heater is more environmentally friendly than some other options.
 They work by taking the heat from the sun and transferring that energy into a fluid that runs in a system to the water tank.

 While the sun is the energy source for your heater, you can have some energy savings during the summer if you live somewhere sunny.
 However, during the winter, you might need a backup system to kick in, so you’ll have to pay higher costs then.

 Heat Pump Water Heater

-A heat pump water heater will take any heat that is in the air and turn it into water.
+A heat pump water heater will take any heat in the air and turn it into water.
 Because it takes heat out of the air, you’ll need to keep it somewhere that is generally warm.

 Condensing Water Heater

-This type of water heater takes gas fumes that your home isn’t using and uses that to heat up your water.
+This type of water heater takes gas fumes your home isn’t using and uses that to heat up your water.
 This means that if your house uses gas as the primary energy source, this will be the perfect water heater for your family.

 If you have a larger family, you may not want to get this one because it will take a while for the water to reheat if there aren’t any available gas fumes.
-But a smaller family, this one will be the perfect option.
+But for a smaller family, this one will be the perfect option.

 Learn More About the Different Types of Water Heaters